 The Office of Civil Rights, not the Office of Outreach, however, has responsibility for USDA's response to the recent Department of Justice guidance to reduce language barriers that preclude equal access of persons with limited English proficiency (LEP) to programs and benefits.
-Thus, from August 2001 to January 2003, OCR had been implementing the LEP requirements set forth in Executive Order 13,166 and DOJ guidance.84 For example, OCR published guidance explaining the obligations of USDA recipients of funding and briefed agency civil rights directors on the subject.85
+Thus, from August 2001 to January 2003, OCR had been implementing the LEP requirements set forth in Executive Order 13,166 and DOJ guidance.
+The example, OCR published guidance explaining the obligations of USDA recipients of funding and briefed agency civil rights directors on the subject.
+The options of USDA recipients of funding and briefed agency civil rights directors on the subject.

 In 1996, the Commission found that OCRE was conducting all investigations of complaints of discrimination and issuing determination of violations or compliance.
 It only had a formal memorandum of understanding delegating certain complaint processing activities to the Food and Nutrition Service, although some other USDA agencies performed preliminary activities, too.
-The Commission recommended that the civil rights office enter into formal memoranda of understanding with all USDA agencies performing Title VI complaint processing.86
+The Commission recommended that the civil rights office enter into formal memoranda of understanding with all USDA agencies performing Title VI complaint processing.
+86

-The Commission now finds that a 1997 Secretary's memorandum clarified that (1) the OCR director has full responsibility for investigation, adjudication, and resolution of complaints of discrimination arising out of USDA's programs; and (2) OCR can delegate the conduct of preliminary investigations of program discrimination complaints to the heads of USDA agencies and offices, but OCR's director will make final determinations as to whether discrimination occurred and how such cases will be adjudicated and resolved.87 As of 2003, two of the three agencies studied here-FNS and NRCS-had formal agreements about their and OCR's roles in processing complaints.
-The memoranda assigned the two agencies the responsibility of logging in complaints, determining their jurisdiction, conducting investigations, maintaining records of complaint processing authority or responsibility.
+The Commission now finds that a 1997 Secretary's memorandum clarified that (1) the OCR director has full responsibility for investigation, adjudication, and resolution of complaints of discrimination arising out of USDA's programs; and (2) OCR can delegate the conduct of preliminary investigations of program discrimination complaints to the heads of USDA agencies and offices, but OCR's director will make final determinations as to whether discrimination occurred and how such cases will be adjudicated and resolved.
+As of 2003, two of the three agencies studied here-FNS and NRCS-had formal agreements about their and OCR's roles in processing complaints.
+The memoranda assigned the two agencies the responsibility of logging in complaints, determining their jurisdiction, conducting investigations, maintaining records of complaint processing activities, and training all staff members who have been delegated complaint processing authority or responsibility.
 OCR retained the authority to initiate and complete investigations in certain cases.
 For example, for FNS, OCR retained this authority for class complaints; those raising systemic issues or concerning politically sensitive matters; instances of multiple complaints filed against a particular program or political subdivision; and